Get auto insurance that’s right for you

 Comprehensive: With this option, you’re covered for any threat or danger other than collision, including theft*, damage or loss caused by vandalism, projectiles, and falling or flying objects such as stones kicked up by a truck in front of you.
 The important thing to remember is that this coverage applies to your vehicle only, not you or your passengers.

 *Comprehensive and Specified Perils do not insure your car against theft if a member of your household steals your car, or if an employee whose job involved using or maintaining the car steals your vehicle.

 All Perils: This is the most complete Loss or Damage coverage available.
 All Perils combines Collision and Comprehensive coverage and protects against theft by a person who lives in your household or an employee who steals your vehicle.

 The most popular combination is Collision and Comprehensive coverage.

-Accident Forgiveness: If you have this coverage on your policy, your first accident is forgiven.
-That means your insurance rates will not be affected, provided you have been licensed and accident-free for six years.
+Accident Forgiveness: If you have this coverage on your policy, your first accident won’t affect your insurance rates, provided you have been licensed and accident-free for six years.
 Not available separately in Quebec; already included in provincial coverage plan.

-Loss of use: If your car were damaged in an accident, how would you get to work the next day?
-This endorsement covers the costs of temporary transportation such as renting a car or taking a bus if your car is stolen, damaged or destroyed.
-You will be covered, up to the maximum amount specified in your policy, until your car is recovered, repaired or replaced, or your claim is settled.
+Loss of use: If your car is damaged in an accident, stolen or destroyed, this endorsement covers the costs of temporary transportation such as renting a car or taking a bus.
+You’ll be covered up to the maximum amount specified in your policy until your car is recovered, repaired or replaced, or your claim is settled.

 Legal liability for damage to non-owned automobiles: This endorsement will cover you if you damage a car you don’t own while it was in your care and control, such as a rental car.